-iOS, Apple's iPhone & iPad operating system, gets a major free update every year which is announced in June and then released in September (the latest is iOS 12, which you can install now).
 But what if you don't want to wait that long to try out the new features?
 You need to install a beta.

 Risks and precautions

-How to get the public beta
+How to install the iOS 14 public beta

 - Click Sign Up on the Apple Beta page and register with your Apple ID.